April 1, 2025

 Best for: Podcasts that cover business-related topics.

-HubSpot is a relatively new podcast network that’s taken the industry by storm.
-It was released in mid-2021 and now has more than 25 shows under its umbrella.
+HubSpot is a relatively new podcast network that's taken the industry by storm.
+Launched in mid-2021, this business-focused network now has more than 25 shows under its umbrella, specializing in content for entrepreneurs, marketers, and business professionals.

 The parent company of this podcast network, HubSpot, is a software company that helps businesses manage their sales campaigns, marketing strategy, and customer service.
 Shows within its podcast network follow similar themes.
 Just one look at its directory tells you everything you need to know about the shows it invests in: Inclusion and Marketing, My First Million, and Creators Are Brands, to name a few.